keyframesfound/automated_traffic_event_managment_system/README.md

 Automatically detects available camera sources on the system.
 Allows the user to select a camera source for license plate detection.
 Utilizes the Haar Cascade classifier for Russian license plate detection.
-Extracts the text from the detected license plates using the Tesseract OCR engine.
+Extracts the text from the detected license plates using the EasyOCR engine.
 Displays the video stream with the detected license plates highlighted and the extracted text displayed.

 ---